 Contact the Florida Spinal Card Injury Attorneys At Zimmerman & Frachtman

-If you or a loved one has suffered a spinal cord injury due to the negligence of an individual or corporation and would like to learn more about your legal rights, please contact Zimmerman & Frachtman online or call (954) 509-1900 or toll-free at (800) 886-LAWS.
+If you or a loved one has suffered a spinal cord injury due to the negligence of an individual or corporation and would like to learn more about your legal rights, please contact Zimmerman & Frachtman online or call (954) 509-1900.
 We offer free consultations and charge you only if we win your case.